 - Have your professional license suspended or revoked

-Misdemeanor criminal charges are serious.
-Maybe more so than you might have previously thought.
-You should never simply accept a misdemeanor conviction.
-It could follow you for the rest of your life.
+Misdemeanor charges are serious.
+Maybe more so than you might have thought.
+You should never simply accept a conviction, as it could follow you for the rest of your life.
 You have the right to defend yourself – exercise that right.

 Get help from an experienced Cincinnati criminal defense lawyer at Luftman, Heck & Associates.
-Schedule your no-cost, risk-free consultation when you call our office at 513-338-1890.
-Or fill out our quick contact form to get started on your defense strategy as soon as today.
+Schedule your no-cost, risk-free consultation when you call our office at (513) 338-1890.
+Or fill out our contact form to get started on your defense strategy as soon as today.